-In 2014, the 4C Association and Fairtrade International (FLO), with support from FLO-CERT and Tchibo GmbH, developed a new benchmarking agreement that aligns the verification and certification criteria of each Standards’ production, processing and trade practices.
+In 2014, the 4C Association and Fairtrade International (FLO), with support from FLO-CERT and Tchibo GmbH, began the process to develop a new benchmarking agreement that would align the verification and certification criteria of each Standards’ production, processing and trade practices.

 The benchmarking project aims to deliver economic benefits directly to coffee producers through the provision of tools that bring more producers more efficiently into sustainability schemes.
-It also aligns the standards’ verification/certification criteria to increase market access for certified producers whilst reducing auditing costs.
-It also provides a market access toolbox to allow producers to understand market requirements, assess market access options, and take informed choices on export potentials.
+It also aims to align the standards’ verification/certification criteria to increase market access for certified producers whilst reducing auditing costs.
+It also planned to provide a market access toolbox to allow producers to understand market requirements, assess market access options, and take informed choices on export potentials.

-Based on the results and learnings from the project, the cooperation intends to develop a Stepping Up Guide that will enable 4C verified producers and traders to comply faster and more efficiently with Fairtrade International certification requirements.Read less
+Depending on the results and learnings from the project, the cooperation intends to develop a Stepping Up Guide that would enable 4C verified producers and traders to comply faster and more efficiently with Fairtrade International certification requirements.Read less

 In 2012/2013, the 4C Association and UTZ Certified initiated the pilot project Stepping-up from 4C Compliance to UTZ Certification.
 Encompassing 92 coffee producers in Colombia, the project confirmed that the 4C Entry-level Standard helps producers to take the first crucial steps on their journey, providing a strong foundation for them to move to higher levels of sustainability practices such as the ones required to achieve UTZ Certification.